What Is Chicken Chow Mein?

 They are two completely different noodle dishes and they don’t taste the same.
 Lo Mein is a Chinese noodle dish where the noodles are mixed with the sauce and there is no stir-frying involved.

-This recipe is only 496 calories per serving.
+This recipe is 519 calories per serving.

 For a wholesome meal and easy weeknight dinner, I recommend the following recipes.